monktastic/blog/pages/dream/new/the-great-mystery.md

 ---

-The thing with lucidity is that it can be deepened with practice.
-At first, it manifests as Character's perspective becomes a little more fluid -- incidentally, not unlike having eaten a small dose of "magic mushrooms."
-This permits Character to maintain her metaphysical beliefs (i.e., beliefs about the nature of reality).
+But lucidity can be deepened with practice.
+At first, you somehow *know* that you're dreaming, but nothing in the dream environment particularly gives evidence of the fact.
+You simply *remember*: *"oh yeah, this is a dream!"*
+This allows room for doubt later.

-However, once the awakening process proceeds beyond a certain point, there is no going back.
-If Dreamer's mind wants to demonstrate to Character that the whole thing is her own self-illusion, there is simply no stopping it.
-She can make the world do arbitrarily strange and impossible things, mercilessly cutting off all potential avenues of doubt.
-Character gains intimate, firsthand knowledge of how and why every detail of the dream is constructed.
-She may return to her storyline with only a whisper of that knowledge, but she has seen too much to take it at face value any longer.
+As the process deepens, that room slowly vanishes.
+Once Dreamer's mind wants to demonstrate to Character that the whole thing is her own self-illusion, there is simply no stopping it.
+She can manipulate reality in arbitrarily strange and impossible ways.
+Ways that are objectively verifiable -- that is, verifiable by other people and instruments *in the dream*.
+She can show you how trusting in "objectively verifiable" was a marvelous ruse.
+She can unravel and re-ravel each bit of reality, showing precisely how and why it was created.
+And you see that it's been you, the whole time.

-(This would be a good time to
-pause and imagine a series of events or experiences that should convince you beyond any reasonable doubt that everything you've ever thought of as "reality" has been a dream.
-Be as creative as possible!
-Don't worry about whether such an experience could ever "really" happen to you.)

 *All realities are my dream, and all dreams are made of my mind.
 Some dreams contain "space," "time," and "matter," but most do not.
 We will spend as many